Jayparm/v13-discord-bot-template/README.md

 An effective discord bot for all your needs.

 ## 📌 Setup
-First go to the .env file and place your token.
-These can be gotten from your bot's page in discord.
+Please go to the "Wiki" Section of the page.